Developer Guidelines

 SHOW _*Feature which add additional fields to the response object.
 By default, these fields are hidden in order to keep the payload low and to increase performance

-For convenience, most common configurations of the features are provided in terms of profiles which also can be selected in the endpoint.
-If no profile or feature is selected explicitly, a default profile will always be applied.
-In most cases, consumers do not need to configure features or profiles - they may use the endpoints as-is.»
+For convenience, the most common configurations of the features are provided in terms of profiles, which also can be selected in the endpoint.
+A default profile will always be applied if no profile or feature is selected explicitly.
+In most cases, consumers don't need to configure features or profiles - they may use the endpoints as-is.

 Pagination

 Responses that return multiple items will be paginated to 50 items by default.
-You can specify further pages control with the following query parameter:
+You can specify further page control with the following query parameter:

 Query ParameterDescription